Michigan Facelift & Neck lift at Ann Arbor Plastic Surgery

 Time marches on, but with facelift surgery, also called a rhytidectomy, at Ann Arbor Plastic Surgery, your appearance can defy time, remaining youthful and radiant throughout your life.
 Dr. Ballard is known throughout Michigan for creating flawless and natural-looking facial rejuvenation.

 Are you ready to turn back time with a facelift/neck lift?
 Or are you mildly curious and interested in learning more?
-Whether you are ready to schedule or just exploring, we’d love to chat.
-Contact us at one of our office locations for more information: Ann Arbor (734) 913-5100 or Jackson (517) 789-9800.
+Whether you are ready to schedule or just exploring, we’d love to chat, call us at (734) 913-5100.

 Facelift: Insider Tips from the Surgeons at Ann Arbor Plastic Surgery